junxit/us-congress-bills-112/metadata.md

 - 2011-07-18 — Mrs. Biggert moved to suspend the rules and pass the bill, as amended.
 - 2011-07-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 310 - 1 (Roll no. 601). (text: CR H5131)
 - 2011-07-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 310 - 1 (Roll no. 601).(text: CR H5131)
+- 2011-07-19 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.